 - Hydrate – this one I’m still working on improving.
 Turns out no matter how many espressos one consumes, that liquid doesn’t count towards hydration.
 Who knew? 😉

 - Movement!
 Get your steps in, take a pilates class, do a stretch – whatever it is that you enjoy.

 - Avoid caffeine and alcohol.
 I switched to decaf coffee about two years ago, and haven’t looked back!
-While I drink only a few times a year, when I do it always interrupts my sleep.
+While I drink alcohol only a few times per year, I find it always interrupts my sleep.

 - Chamomile tea to wind down

 - No screens 30+ minutes before bed

 - CBD (15mg) Look for broad-spectrum and lab tested